 How to get Second World War Army service records

 Second World War Army service records were traditionally held by the Ministry of Defence (MoD), but are now in the process of being transferred to The National Archives (TNA).
 They will eventually be digitised by family history website Ancestry.
-Most records of non-officers in the British Army are now held by TNA.
-Records from some corps of personnel born over 115 years ago have now been added to Discovery, TNA's online catalogue, meaning you can search Discovery directly for the individual's name and then arrange to view the records at TNA.
-For records of individuals born over 115 years ago which aren't available on TNA, you can submit a request to access them here.
+All records of non-officers in the British Army are now held by TNA.
+Some records of service personnel born over 115 years ago have now been added to Discovery, TNA's online catalogue, meaning you can search Discovery directly for the individual's name and then arrange to view the records at TNA.
+For records of individuals born over 115 years ago which aren't available on Discovery, you can submit a request to access them here.
 For records of individuals born less than 115 years ago, you can submit a request here.
 If the records are not held by TNA and are still held by the MoD, they will tell you, and you will then have to apply via the MoD.
 Note that Scots Guards' records are held by their own archive.
 Records of deceased personnel who served in the Royal Navy, Royal Air Force and Home Guard are still held by the MoD.
 You can apply for them here.
+Service records of individuals born over 115 years ago who served in the Royal Electrical and Mechanical Engineers and various smaller units including the Pioneer Corps, the Military Police, the Royal Corps of Music, Royal Army Veterinary Corps and the Royal Army Dental Corps are now available on Ancestry, as are over one million medal cards for former servicemen or their next of kin who requested their medals after the war.

 What information is included in Second World War Army service records?